-The AMT4OceanSatFlux project is utilising an eddy covariance technique on board the 28th Atlantic Meridional Transect (AMT) cruise to measure gas exchange.
-These measurements will be used to validate a range of satellite products in order to gain regional and global estimates of the flux of CO
+The AMT4OceanSatFlux project is utilising an eddy covariance technique on board Atlantic Meridional Transect (AMT) cruises to measure gas exchange.
+These measurements are being used to validate a range of satellite products in order to gain regional and global estimates of the flux of CO

 between the atmosphere and the Atlantic Ocean.